MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ### -ApplicationId

-Use this parameter to enumerate permissions of the owning applications registered in the specified tenant.
+Use this parameter to enumerate app-only permissions of the guest application id with access to the specified owning application.

 ```yaml
 Type: String